- Will I receive a certificate?

 How many teaching hours does the course include?

-The schedule for our 2018 course is still being finalised, but we anticipate there being 50 hours of teaching across the two weeks.
+We anticipate there being 50 hours of teaching across the two weeks.

 How is your teaching delivered?

 We predominately use academics from across the University of Oxford and their styles and methods will vary.
 Sessions will take multiple formats such as presentations, case studies, discussion and experiential learning including simulations and field trips.

 Where does the teaching take place?

 The teaching will mostly take place in the Oxford University Centre for the Environment.
 This is where our regular undergraduate and postgraduate teaching is held throughout the academic year and is a 10 minute walk from Jesus College.
 We will also use a handful of other parts of the Oxford ecosystem such as Wytham Woods for our teaching.

 Do I need to complete any work in advance of the Summer School?